Absolute Carnage (Comics) | Review

 Artwork and Writing

-Cates excels at balancing visceral action with character introspection, ensuring that even the most violent sequences serve the larger narrative purpose and contribute meaningfully to character development rather than existing as empty spectacle.
+Donny Cates demonstrates why he's become one of Marvel's most trusted voices for cosmic horror storytelling, excelling at balancing visceral action with character introspection while carefully ensuring that even the most violent sequences serve the larger narrative purpose and thematic depth rather than existing as spectacle.

 The writer's greatest strength lies in his ability to make symbiotes feel genuinely alien while maintaining their emotional connections to human hosts.
 Cates carefully treats the symbiotes as complex entities with their own motivations that don't always align with their hosts.